Marvellous-Codeworks/Homepage/blog/2026-07-31-road-to-tms9-launch/index.md

 ---
 slug: road-to-tms9-launch
-title: "Road to TMS 9: we made it, and it's rolling out Monday"
+title: "Road to TMS 9: we made it, and it's rolling out Monday!"
 description: "TMS 9 has cleared Google's review.
 Starting Monday, August 3rd, the new version begins rolling out on the Chrome Web Store.
 A look back at the ride, the chats with Rob, the community that showed up, the new site, and what actually changes for you."
 date: 2026-07-31T00:00:00+01:00
 authors: [gioxx]